cloudcreativity/laravel-json-api/docs/upgrade.md

 #### Route Parameters

-The `resource_id` route parameter has been renamed to `resource`.
-This is because we are now substituting bindings so that the `$resource` variable passed to controller actions is the actual record (object), rather than the id.
+The `resource_id` route parameter has been renamed to `record`.
+This is because we are now substituting bindings so that the `$record` variable passed to controller actions is the actual record (object), rather than the id.

 ### Non-Eloquent Controllers